micromdm/scep/README.md

 w.Write(certRep.Raw)
 ```

-# Server library
+## Server library

 You can import the scep endpoint into another Go project.
-For an example take a look at `cmd/scep/main.go`
+For an example take a look at [scepserver.go](cmd/scepserver/scepserver.go).

+The SCEP server includes a built-in CA/certificate store.
+This is facilitated by the `Depot` and `CSRSigner` Go interfaces.
+This certificate storage to happen however you want.
+It also allows for swapping out the entire CA signer altogether or even using SCEP as a proxy for certificates.